Educational stage: Poland

 From 1998 to 2019, the Polish education system was divided into six years of primary education, followed by three years of secondary education and three or four years of optional high school education.
-Attending general education high school or vocational school allows graduates to attend university while attending a basic vocational school (zasadnicza szkoła zawodowa) requires its graduates to attend supplementary liceums if they wish to proceed with university education.
+Attending general education secondary school or vocational school allows graduates to attend university while attending a basic vocational school (zasadnicza szkoła zawodowa) requires its graduates to attend supplementary liceums if they wish to proceed with university education.
 Since 2019, the three stages were merged into two, returning to the country's pre-reform system.
 Kindergarten education is optional, while compulsory education starts with year 0.
 The school year lasts from early September to late June, with the exception of the final year of high school, which ends in late April, followed by matura exams throughout May.

 The "Age" column represents the age at which children start a school year.